brett-smythe/eleanor/README.md

 ### External Dependencies
 eleanor depends on:
-* If this is to be deployed in a more production environment you'll likely want to set this up with a WSGI server and likely a static server
+* If this is to be deployed in a more production environment you'll likely want to set this up with a WSGI server
 * A running postgresql instance
   * A user with remote access to the database
   * A cfg file located at either `eleanor/eleanor_local_auth.cfg` or `/etc/opt/eleanor/eleanor_auth.cfg` with the following fields: